siddharthaxroy/test/content/principles/index.md

 - Stats 201: Correlation is not causation
 - Stats 301: Correlation tends to causation when you converge

-[^Telos]: If you care about justice, you have to find out first what is true.
+[^1]: If you care about justice, you have to find out first what is true.
 Read [this *Atlantic* piece](https://www.theatlantic.com/ideas/archive/2018/11/academics-truth-justice/574165/) for more.
 ------